igorkry/tnt4j-streams/README.md

  * `org.apache.commons.lang3`
  * `org.apache.commons.collections4`

-so you are allowed directly use classes from those packages in script code, e.g.:
+so you are allowed to directly use classes from those packages in script code, e.g.:
 ```xml
     <field-transform lang="groovy" name="FieldSubstring10">
         <![CDATA[